The Best Handyman Insurance Companies

 Other examples provided on The Hartford’s website include an $18 two-day policy offering $300,000 of coverage, and a $57 three-day policy offering up to $1 million in coverage for a two-person crew.
 Since handyman schedules can often be unpredictable, taking advantage of project-based policies like these can reduce your insurance costs without sacrificing coverage when you need it.

 While the launch of The Hartford’s project insurance is definitely an exciting development in the insurance field, it is still a relatively new offering.
 This means you won’t find many customer reviews.
 The Hartford’s project-based insurance is also not yet available in every state.
+However, The Hartford does carry an unaccredited rating of an A+ with the Better Business Bureau.
+AM Best rated The Hartford financial strength rating of an A+, while Moody’s upgraded its primary property and casualty subsidiaries to Aa3 in late 2025, following an A1 rating in 2024.

 Despite being a new product in the insurance space, it is backed by one of the best known and oldest insurance providers in the United States.
 This combined with excellent policy terms and online experience make The Hartford our pick for offering the best handyman project insurance policies.